Pan de ánimas: Regional culture in Spain

 In Valencia, the fogassa de Tots Sants is a coca (sweet flatbread) that is prepared in towns of the three provinces of the Valencian Community, and is similar to a brioche bread but whose dough includes sweet potato, nuts and sometimes anise.

-In America
+In Latin America

-All Saints bread preparations are found in Mexico, Perú, Bolivia and Ecuador.
+All Saints bread preparations are found in Mexico, Peru, Bolivia and Ecuador.
 They have also been recorded in Guatemala, Colombia and northern Argentina.

+In the Andean region, the celebration of All Saints is also known as the Fiesta del Pan ("Bread Festivity"), since it is on this holiday when the most bread is produced.
+Among the ritual breads of Bolivia, the t'anta wawa or the potosina cake stand out.
+Another bread that is offered in memory of the deceased is urpu or urpi, which means 'dove' in Quechua, due to the shape it is given that represents this animal.
+There are also llamas, vipers, condors, etc.

+In Mexico there is a wide variety of pan de muerto ("bread of the dead"), some with a human shape, others with an animal shape, although the most common is the round one with two "bones" or crossed strips of dough and sprinkled with sugar or sesame seeds, which are offering to deceased loved ones on the altar of the dead.